sci4me/ff4j/README.md

 # FF4J
 FF4J is a hobby JVM implementation.
-Its main purpose is to help me better myself as a developer.
+Its main purpose is to help me better myself as a developer (and entertain me).

 ## What FF4J Is
  - A toy project
+ - Kinda neat

 ## What FF4J Isn't
  - "Production Ready"